ck2w/cryptopy/README.md

 ## How to run

-- Run the following to activate virtual environment:
+- Run the following to install required packages:
-`source venv/bin/activate`
+` pip3 install -r requirements.txt`

 - Run `run.py` to start the program:
 `python3 run.py`